Simplicial Complexes of Triangular Ferrers Boards: Topological Tools

 We now state the main result from discrete Morse theory.
-For a simplicial complex $\Delta$, let ${\cal F}(\Delta)$ denote the poset of faces of $\Delta$ ordered by inclusion. \begin{theorem} Let $\Delta$ be a simplicial complex.
-If $M$ is an acyclic matching on ${\cal F}(\Delta) - \{\widehat{0}\}$ and $k_i$ denotes the number of critical $i$-dimensional cells of $\Delta$, then the complex $\Delta$ is homotopy equivalent to a CW complex $\Delta_k$ which has $k_i$ cells of dimension $i$. \end{theorem}
+For a simplicial complex $\Delta$, let $\mathcal{F}(\Delta)$ denote the poset of faces of $\Delta$ ordered by inclusion.

-For us it will be convenient to work with reduced discrete Morse theory, that is, we include the empty set.

-\begin{corollary} Let $\Delta$ be a simplicial complex and let $M$ be an acyclic matching on ${\cal F}(\Delta)$.
-Then the complex $\Delta$ is homotopy equivalent to a CW complex $\Delta_k$ which has $k_0+1$ cells of dimension $0$ and $k_i$ cells of dimension $i$ for $i>0$. \end{corollary}
+\begin{theorem} Let $\Delta$ be a simplicial complex and let $M$ be an acyclic matching on the face poset of$~\Delta$.
+Let $c_i$ denote the number of critical $i$-dimensional cells of $\Delta$.
+The space $\Delta$ is homotopy equivalent to a cell complex $\Delta_c$ with $c_i$ cells of dimension $i$ for each $i\ge 0$, plus a single $0$-dimensional cell in the case where the empty set is paired in the matching. \end{theorem}

+\begin{remark} If the critical cells of an acyclic matching on $\Delta$ form a subcomplex $\Gamma$ of $\Delta$, then $\Delta$ simplicially collapses to $\Gamma$, implying that $\Gamma$ is a deformation retract of $\Delta$. \end{remark}

-In particular, if the matching in Corollary~\ref{cor_morse} is perfect, then $\Delta_k$ is contractible.
-Also, if the matching has exactly one critical cell then $\Delta_k$ is a $d$-sphere where $d$ is the dimension of this cell.
+It will be convenient for us to make use of reduced discrete Morse theory; that is, we will include the empty set.
+In particular, if the matching in Theorem~\ref{cor_morse} is perfect, then $\Delta_c$ is contractible.
+Also, if the matching has exactly one critical cell then $\Delta_c$ is a $d$-sphere where $d$ is the dimension of this cell.

-Given a set of critical cells of differing dimension, in general it is difficult to conclude that the CW complex~$\Delta_k$ is homotopy equivalent to a wedge of spheres.
+Given a set of critical cells of differing dimension, in general it is impossible to conclude that the CW complex~$\Delta_c$ is homotopy equivalent to a wedge of spheres.
 See Kozlov~\cite{Kozlov_suff_cond} for a non-trivial example.
 However, when some critical cells are facets, it may be possible to say more as seen in the following theorem.

-\begin{theorem} Let $M$ be a Morse matching on ${\cal F}(\Delta)$ with $k_i$ critical cells of dimension $i$.
-Assume that there are no critical cells of dimension less than $j$ and that all critical cells of dimension $j$ are facets.
+\begin{theorem} Let $M$ be a Morse matching on $\mathcal{F}(\Delta)$ with $k_i$ critical cells of dimension $i$.
+Assume for some positive integer $j$ that there are no critical cells of dimension less than $j$ and that all critical cells of dimension $j$ are facets.
 Then the complex $\Delta$ is homotopy equivalent to the wedge

-where $X$ is a CW complex consisting of one point and $k_i$ $i$-dimensional cells for $i > j$. \end{theorem} \begin{proof} The complex $\Delta$ without the critical cells of dimension $j$ is a CW complex $X$ consisting of one point and $k_i$ $i$-dimensional cells for $i > j$.
-Since every face of dimension less than $j$ have been matched, the boundaries of the $j$-dimensional critical cells contract to a point.
-Since all of these critical cells are maximal, they can be independently added back into the complex. \end{proof}